If your test sample could not be read or you got a void result, it's not possible to say if you had coronavirus (COVID-19) when the test was done.

 Otherwise, go back to where you had your test before or get a PCR test to check if you have COVID-19 on GOV.UK.

-If you did the test at home, report your rapid lateral flow test result on GOV.UK as soon as possible.
+If you did the test at home, report your rapid lateral flow test result as soon as possible.